joeyespo/autohotkey-scripts/README.md

 =====================

 A compilation of my favorite AutoHotkey scripts.
-Some of these have been downloaded and tweaked.
-Others were written by me.
-Each individual .ahk file indicates which.
+Some of these have been downloaded and tweaked, others written by me, as indicated in each individual .ahk file.

 Scripts Included